JuliaData/DataFrames.jl/docs/src/index.md

 ### Other Julia Tabular Libraries

-DataFrames is a great general purpose tool for data manipulation and wrangling, but it's not ideal for all applications.
+DataFrames.jl is a great general purpose tool for data manipulation and wrangling, but it's not ideal for all applications.
 For users with more specialized needs, consider using: